The 400-Year Untold History

 Author: Nancy Isenberg

-Isenberg states her purpose on page 2. “…by reevaluating the American historical experience in class terms, I expose what is too often ignored about American identity.”
+Isenberg states her purpose on page 2 of White Trash: “…by reevaluating the American historical experience in class terms, I expose what is too often ignored about American identity.”
 She adds a second aim.
 “I also want to make it possible to better appreciate the gnawing contradictions still present in modern American society.”
 Her major theme appears to be a persistent lack of equality since the early English settlements gained a foothold in America: “How does a culture that prizes equality of opportunity explain, or indeed accommodate, its persistently marginalized people?”

 She encourages Americans to “recognize the existence of our underclass.”
 And offers us a question to answer: “The puzzle of how white trash embodied this tension is one of the key questions the book presumes to answer.”